 Do not call EGTT_I_CTR or EGPX_I_CTR as civilian ‘airliner’ traffic – these positions are for UK Flight Information Services (FIS) outside of controlled airspace only.

 Do not call EGVV_CTR as a civilian ‘airliner’ – these positions are for Military operations.
 UK FIS may be available on request (normally only above FL100).

 The two main radio callsigns for Area controllers in the UK are:

 Always contact local ATC (DEL/GND/TWR/APP) where it is online.
-There are a many APP positions that cover more than one airfield top-down:
+There are many APP positions that cover more than one airfield top-down:

-In the absence of local ATC, our area sectors provide a top-down service at airfields contained within the sector(s) they are controlling.
+In the absence of local ATC, our area controllers provide a top-down service at airfields contained within the sector(s) they are controlling.
 You should request clearance, pushback, taxi etc. as you would if there were an aerodrome controller online.

 When there is no local ATC, contact the first controller listed below that you see online.
 The priority is from left to right.

 You can also see these airports on the sector maps in the next section.